carpentries-incubator/pangenomics/_episodes/03-Anvi'o.md

 Step 7
 ===============================================
-Execute HMM sources to identify matching genes in a given contig.db file
+Execute HMM analysis with the `anvi-run-hmms` script to identify matching genes in each contigs database file

 ~~~
 ls *contigs.db | while read line; do anvi-run-hmms -c $line; done